Active, funded research grants

 Behavioral Health in Developing and Growing Health Education (BRIDGE) Training and Certificate Program

-Becky Scott and Elissa Madden
+Becky Scott, Elissa Madden and Danielle Parrish

 Klaras Center for Families' Homeless Youth Safety net Project: Basic Center Program in the Heart of Texas Region

-Jon Singletary and Cheryl Pooler
+Cheryl Pooler

 Fellowship Southwest - C3I Collaboration